Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): Experimental Evaluation

-As is evident from \cref{fig:nested_vs_depth-first:sylvan}, Sylvan is comparatively good at some of the larger GoE instances, thereby beating all other BDD packages in the total time to solve the GoE benchmarks. \if\arxiv1 As the BDD collapses to $\top$, one may expect this is due to Sylvan skipping the second recursive calls to \texttt{exists} if the first recursion resulted in $\top$.
+As is evident from \cref{fig:nested_vs_depth-first:sylvan}, Sylvan is comparatively good at some of the larger GoE instances, thereby beating all other BDD packages in the total time to solve its subset of the GoE benchmarks. \if\arxiv1 As the BDD collapses to $\top$, one may expect this is due to Sylvan skipping the second recursive calls to \texttt{exists} if the first recursion resulted in $\top$.
 Yet, CUDD also includes this optimisation without exhibiting the same behaviour.
-Further investigation is needed to identify how Sylvan excels on these instances.
-Sylvan is also \else Furthermore, it is \fi the only other BDD package able to solve all QBF instances within the given time limit, in parts thanks to its small memory footprint per BDD node \cite{Dijk2016}.
-Yet, Sylvan requires a total of $5.0$~h to solve all 102 QBF instances whereas Adiar only needed $3.6$~h, making Sylvan 1.4 slower than Adiar.
+Further investigation is needed to identify why Sylvan excels on these instances.
+Sylvan is also \else Furthermore, it is \fi the only other BDD package able to solve all QBF instances within the given time limit.
+This is in parts thanks to its small memory footprint per BDD node \cite{Dijk2016}.
+Yet, Sylvan requires a total of $5.0$~h to solve all 102 QBF instances whereas Adiar only needed $3.6$~h, making Sylvan a factor of 1.4 times slower than Adiar.
+If Sylvan was given access to more than a single thread, then it would, of course, be expected to be at least as fast if not much faster than Adiar \cite{Dijk2016}.

+Considering the 140 commonly solved instances are, by definition, not the main focus of the algorithms in Adiar and that the experiments have been designed in favour of the conventional BDD packages, it is not surprising that Adiar does not greatly outshine the other BDD packages.
+Even so, it is faster than some implementations in some cases -- despite storing BDDs on disk.
+Most importantly, it solves more instances than any other BDD package, witnessed by the timeouts in \cref{fig:nested_vs_depth-first}.